bbonifacio-at-mudd/Dataset-Creation/README.md

 - Backgrounds: the choice of background images we want to use.
 If we want to use different backgrounds, we can just create a new subfolder in this.
 - Chips: the Table Chips.
 We have uncropped and circle-cropped.
 I went through and cleaned the circle-cropped, and I put the few bad images in the badChips folder.
 If we want other objects to overlay on the backgrounds, we just create a new subfolder in this.
 I also made folders for post-2010 and post-2020 chips.
 - Dataset: the resulting datasets that are created.
 - lib: Supporting files and Jupyter notebooks.
+The most important of these is dataset_file.py, which contains the dataset_class.
+This class holds all the currently supported functionality.
 - Dataset Creation.ipynb - The Primary Notebook for this repo that controls everything.
 If you want to make a dataset, open this file, fill in the settings within the file, and make your dataset!

 Below, I include some example images created by this dataset.
 To figure out how everything works, open the Dataset Creation jupyter notebook and read through the settings: